yvnnhong/cse29pa1/README.md

 ### `uint32_t bytes_of_codepoint(char str[], uint32_t codepoint_index)`

-Given an utf8 encoded string and codepoint_index, return the number of bytes of that codepoint.
+Given a UTF-8 encoded string and a codepoint index, return the number of bytes that form the codepoint at the given index.

 Example:
 ```
-  bytes_of_codepoint("Joséph", 3) == 2;  // é is 2 bytes codepoint
+  bytes_of_codepoint("Joséph", 3) == 2;  // é, at codepoint_index = 3, is encoded in 2 bytes
 ```

 ### `uint32_t codepoint_at(char str[], uint32_t codepoint_index)`

-Takes a UTF-8 encoded string and a codepoint index, and returns the codepoint at that index.
+Takes a UTF-8 encoded string and a codepoint index, and returns a decimal representing the codepoint at that index.

 Example:
 ```
-  codepoint_at("Joséph", 4) == 'p'  // 'p' is the 4th codepoint
+  codepoint_at("Joséph", 4) == 112  // 'p' is the 4th codepoint whose decimal representation is 112
 ```

 ### `uint32_t utf8_code_points(char str[])`

-Takes a UTF-8 encoded string and returns the number of UTF-8 code points it represents.
+Takes a UTF-8 encoded string and returns the number of UTF-8 codepoints it represents.

 Example:
 ```